Before I rant about personal power, a little background:

 Write affirmations and speak them to yourself in the mirror.
 Make lists of everything you love about your mind, your body, and your life.
 Read inspirational quotes every day.
-Follow motivational speakers.
+Follow motivational speakers, which you can check out online at https://www.sportsspeakers360.com/virtual-events-meetings.php to see if you can book virtual meetings with one.
 Seek out news of all the good things that are happening in the world.
 Focus on the good stuff and you’ll see more good, you’ll do more good, and you’ll feel better.

 These three steps will help you get to a better mental state.
 From there you can do more of what feels good: volunteer in your community, date yourself, take a weekend getaway with your friends, join a club, take a class… the possibilities are endless.
 The point is to love yourself and your life.
 The point is to claim personal power over your attitude and your actions.
 The point is to set free any hostages from your past and embrace the life that awaits you today.